-The Microsystems Design Lab was founded in 1977 at The Pennsylvania State University by Prof. Mary Jane Irwin, who remains as a director of the Lab.
-The current co-directors of the center include Vijaykrishnan Narayanan, Mahmut Kandemir, Jack Sampson, Sumeet Gupta, Mehdi Kiani and Swaroop Ghosh.
-Former co-directors of the lab include Prof. Robert E. Owens (deceased), and Prof. Yuan Xie.
-The Lab has more than 40 current graduate students and more than 200 alumni.
+The Microsystems Design Lab was founded in 1977 at The Pennsylvania State University by Prof. Mary Jane Irwin.
+The current co-directors of the center include Dr. Vijaykrishnan Narayanan, Dr. Mahmut Kandemir, and Dr. Jack Sampson.
+Former lab co-directors include Prof. Robert E. Owens (deceased), Prof. Yuan Xie, and Prof. Mary Jane Irwin.
+The Lab has more than 200 alumni.

 The lab has produced unique artifacts such as the MGAP2, Arithmetic Cube, SPARTAN, TANOR, NeoVision 2 special purpose computers; widely used design automation tools such as Simplepower, NVSim and 3D-Cacti; and groundbreaking technologies such as Dual-Vdd FPGAs and leakage power management.